 A meeting of Hartington Nether Quarter Parish Council

-Present: J Bonsall, S McCurrach, J Coles, D Prince, D Currington, the clerk, S Hampson and three members of the public for part of the meeting.
+Present: J Bonsall, J Brindley (part of the meeting), S McCurrach (part of the meeting), D Prince and the clerk, S Hampson.
+There were six members of the public in attendance for part of the meeting.

 Part 1 non-confidential information

 Apologies had been received in advance from D Currington and J Coles.

 There was no need, by any member present, to complete an entry in the register

 The minutes of the previous meeting had been displayed on the noticeboard, the website and forwarded to councillors in advance of the meeting.